-I’m a typical 27-year-old living in Austin, Tx.
-I have a full-time job as a Business Analyst for a media company.
+I’m a typical 28-year-old living in Austin, Tx.
+I have a full-time job as a Business Analyst for a start-up company.
 My passions include Traveling, trying new things, meeting new people, and spend time with loved ones.
 My blog focuses on topics related to :

 - Making Intentional Decisions

 - Side Hustling

 My Student Loan Journey

 When I first started my journey I was overwhelmed.
 I went through my college years avoiding the fact that I was accumulating a ton of Student Loan Debt.
 I always had the “I will deal with it when the time comes” mindset.
 It was effortless to request $4k – $7k a semester for student loans.
 I didn’t make intentional decisions.
 I thought it was completely normal because many of my friends were doing the same thing.